-After seeing the production, have each student write a review of Orlando Shakes' production of Shakespeare in Love.
+After seeing the production, have each student write a review of Orlando Shakes' production.
 The review should include one paragraph each for:

-Introduction - What did you watch, where and when, and maybe, why?
-The script - Did you like the writing, the story, the characters?
-Why or why not?
-The acting - Did you believe and care about the characters as portrayed?
-Why or why not?
-The design - Did you like the set, costume and light designs?
-Why or why not?
-The staging - How did the director stage the violence?
-Was it effective?
-The audience - What ways did the audience respond to particular moments?
-Conclusion - What will you remember about this performance?
+- Introduction What did you watch, where and when, and maybe, why? - The script Did you like the writing, the story, the characters?
+Why or why not? - The acting Did you believe and care about the characters as portrayed?
+Why or why not? - The design Did you like the set, costume and light designs?
+Why or why not? - The staging How did the director stage the violence?
+Was it effective? - The audience What ways did the audience respond to particular moments? - Conclusion What will you remember about this performance?